mlms13/FancyArea/README.md

 ```
 $(document).on('fancyInputCreated', function (event, $input) {
   $input.typeahead();
+});
 ```

-Because typeahead doesn't allow you to clear the `input` by simply setting `.val('')`, you'll need to manually empty the query each time FancyArea adds an item:
+Because typeahead.js doesn't allow you to clear the `input` by simply setting `.val('')`, you'll need to manually empty the query each time FancyArea adds an item:

 ```
 $('textarea').fancyArea().on('fancyItemAdded', function () {